Veysel-Yildiz/hyper-ford/README.md

 `Run_Optimisation.py`: This is the main file to run to optimise a design of a project.

-`opt_operation_type.py`: This file specify the operation mode to simulate

 `opt_energy_functions.py`: This file contains mainly three functions that return daily power production and objective functions for SINGLE, DUAL and TRIPLE operation mode for simulation.

 `model_functions.py`: This file contains two functions; (i) return the cost of a project in USD, (ii) returns the friction factor to calculate hydraulic losses.

-`PostProcessor_FDC.py`: This function plots ... figures.